jadecobra/python_tdd_exercises/source/truth_table/projects/atm.rst

   the test is still green

-* I add an :ref:`assertion<what is an assertion?>` for when the card has :red:`NOT expired` the :green:`right PIN` is entered, the balance is :red:`NOT enough` and the account is :red:`below limit` for daily withdrawals
+* I add an :ref:`assertion<what is an assertion?>` for when the card has :red:`NOT expired`, the :green:`right PIN` is entered, the balance is :red:`NOT enough` and the account is :red:`below limit` for daily withdrawals

   ==================  ==================  =================  ====================  =============
   card expired        PIN                 balance            daily limit           withdrawal